niiischall/loopstudios-website/README.md

 # Tailwind Projects

-This is the main repository for all of the projects in my Tailwind experiment.
+This is the main repository for all of the projects in my Tailwind Projects.

 |  #  |     Project     |
 | :-: | :-------------: |